Become a Social Worker in Kansas

 Social Work Licenses in Kansas

-Kansas has three types of licenses for social workers: licensed bachelor social worker (LBSW), licensed master social worker (LMSW) and licensed specialist clinical social worker (LSCSW).
-While you may practice entry-level social work with a bachelor’s degree, the Kansas Board requires an MSW or DSW to practice more specialized social work.
+Kansas has three types of licenses for social workers: licensed baccalaureate social worker (LBSW), licensed master social worker (LMSW) and licensed specialist clinical social worker (LSCSW).
+To qualify for Kansas’s advanced social work licenses (LMSW and LSCSW), you generally need a master’s degree in social work (or a doctoral degree in social work) from a CSWE-accredited program.
 All information on LBSW, LMSW and LSCSW below was retrieved from the Kansas Behavioral Sciences Regulatory Board.

 • Education Requirement: Bachelor of Social Work Degree